-The silence of the plains and bushveldt and the call of a lonely Fish Eagle stand in strong contrast with the shout from the bustling market place and the noisy hum of the busy highways.
+The silence of the plains and bush veldt and the call of a lonely Fish Eagle stand in strong contrast with the shout from the bustling market place and the noisy hum of the busy highways.
 A small shopkeeper in Mkuzi, Kwazulu Natal supplies the shopping needs of her rural village while the new large shopping malls do the same for those who live in the suburbs of the great cities.
-Many walk to their shop while others ride in their 4x4’s than may of may not ever see a really wild road.
-But then sometimes even urban roads seem to need a high clearance vehicle.
+Many walk to their shop while others ride in their 4x4’s that may of may not ever see a really wild road.
+But then sometimes even urban roads seem to need a high clearance vehicle because of the potholes.
 Than is why small trucks and double cabs are so common.

 The opportunities and challenges: